 Ray McEnaney is easily buzzed by the typing fatigue, when he types he’s sure it is the most productive way imaginable.
-However, it is not typing tutors that has given him this inclination.
+However, it is not typing tutors that have given him this inclination.
 It’s his console.
 Disappointed with the restrictions of the customary QWERTY design, McEnaney spent the most recent decade planning another one.
-Considering that the all- inclusive key plan was composed in the age of typewriters, licensed in 1878, an option appears to be expected.
-This current one’s derived by a honey bee.
+Considering that the all-inclusive key plan was composed in the age of typewriters, licensed in 1878, an option appears to be expected.
+This current one’s derived from a honey bee.

-According to him it is an implied learning where the fingers go; the engine framework realizes where the keys are, and that is the manner by which you figure out how to type efficiently.
+According to him it is an implied learning where the fingers go; the engine framework realizes where the keys are, and that is how you figure out how to type efficiently.

 He guarantees that anybody can turn into a competent BeeRaider typist in 20 minutes.
 The mystery?
 The key position and the related memory aide learning devices, through which you work on writing expressions like “I abhor waste abundance” and “Just before first light begins.”
 It’s a bit strange to type in such a style, yet it feels quite common after just practicing for five minutes,your fingers by one means or another start discovering the letters they required.
 Having the alpha characters, the keys utilized frequently, gathered together truly helps memory maintenance too.